-The College's financial statements also include financial statements from the discretely presented component unit, Martin Community College Foundation, Inc (Foundation).
-The Foundation is not included in management's discussion and analysis.
-More information describing the relationship between the College and its discretely presented component unit can be found in Note 1 of the Financial Statements.
+Mayland Community College Foundation, Inc. (Foundation) is a legally separate, nonprofit corporation and is reported as a discretely presented component unit based on the nature and significance of its relationship to the College.
+The Foundation is not included in this discussion and analysis.
+More information describing the relationship between the College and the Foundation can be found in Note 1A to the financial statements.